solana-labs/solana/rfcs/0003-storage.md

 ### Constants

-1. NUM\_STORAGE\_ENTRIES: Number of entries in a block of ledger data.
+1. NUM\_STORAGE\_ENTRIES: Number of entries in a segment of ledger data.
 The unit of storage for a replicator.
 2. NUM\_KEY\_ROTATION\_TICKS: Number of ticks to save a PoH value and cause a key generation for the section of ledger just generated and the rotation of another key in the set.